WeblateOrg/weblate/docs/formats.rst

 .. versionadded:: 4.1

-InnoSetup INI file format for translations.
+Inno Setup INI file format for translations.

-InnoSetup INI translations are usually used as monolingual translations.
+Inno Setup INI translations are usually used as monolingual translations.

 .. note::